◄ Back

 Wendy Torres has been teaching for over 21 years and has a BA in Special Education and a Masters of Education in Instructional Technology.
 She is currently the Senior Instructional and Digital Accessibility Specialist/an Adjunct Instructor for Coppin State University.
 She has given numerous professional workshops for Roland Park Country School as well as the St. Francis of Assisi School, the Digital Harbor School, Coppin State University, the University of Maryland, the Maryland Distance Learning Association and the Online Learning Consortium.
 In 2014, she was selected to appear in The Latino American Who's Who(Volume IV).
 This edition will appear in The Library of Congress in Washington D.C., corporate and academic libraries nationally.
 Wendy is an Instructional Technology coach and provides teacher and direct-to-student training for EduChange.

 Kristine Varney has taught physics and led science teachers at a variety of levels for over 15 years.
 She taught in Brooklyn for six years before moving to become a physics teacher and science department chair at the Emery/Weiner School in Houston, TX.
 There, Kristine advised the Shalheveth Freier International Physics Tournament Team at her school, a safe-cracking engineering design program run by the Weizmann Institute of Science of Rehovot, Israel.
 She recently served as the Director of STEM Education for Foxcroft School, an all-girls private school in Middleburg, VA.
 Kirstine is currently the Director of Instruction at Norfolk Collegiate in Virginia.
 Her experiences in different schools and programs have supported her development of a student-centered, inquiry-based approach to teaching.
 Kristine earned a B.A. in Physics with honors from Middlebury College and her M.A. in Teaching from Duke University, where she later served as a Mentor Teacher for the Duke Noyce Teaching Fellows program.
 Kristine earned a second Master's degree in Educational Administration and Supervision from the University of Houston, TX.
 In 2022 she was awarded her doctoral degree in Ed.
 Leadership from Vanderbilt Peabody College.
 Interested in the intersection of music and physics, she has taught several summer courses on the science of music.
 Kristine tests protocols and reviews materials for the Integrated Science program.
-She recently helped developed our groundbreaking Satellite Pollution module for Level II.
+She recently helped develop our groundbreaking Satellite Pollution module for Level II.